ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### Tutorial dropoffs

 Below we look at how users drop off in the tutorial.
-Because most people going through the tutorial have not yet registered, we simply use IP address as a "user" for the purpose of analyzing the tutorial in particular.
+Because most volunteers going through the tutorial have not yet registered, we simply use IP address as a "user" for the purpose of analyzing the tutorial in particular; however, turkers are automatically logged in immediately, so we use turker id for them.
 We consider only users who clicked on the "Let's get started!" button on the tutorial page as having started the tutorial.
 To simplify the analysis, we are looking at only tutorial attempts after the small additions we made to the tutorial last summer (so the data starts July 10th, 2017).

 The steps in the graph below are as follows: